This article shows some python-novaclient commands.

 nova list command#

-command returns a list of the servers on your account.
+The list command returns a list of the servers on your account.
 You can use list

 without arguments, but options are available